the-teachingRSE-project/competencies/competencies.md

 acquire during training and formal education.

 The outline of the paper is as follows.
+We start with a non-exhaustive overview of existing initiatives.
-The first chapter elaborates on the values that provide the guiding principles for the work of an RSE.
+The next chapter elaborates on the values that provide the guiding principles for the work of an RSE.
-The second chapter condenses and generalizes the workshop discussions into a set of generic skills.
+The third chapter condenses and generalizes the workshop discussions into a set of generic skills.
 The skills themselves fall into three categories 'software engineering', 'research' and 'team skills'